 We’ve heard it time and time again.
 “Google Ad Grants is only for experts.
 I don’t know what I’m doing in there, and I don’t have the time to learn it or keep up with it.”
 Google AdWords can quickly feel like an insurmountable beast for nonprofits without a decently sized marketing department.

 But what if we told you there’s an easier way?
 A way that doesn’t require you to master a whole new skill set or devote hours of time to it each month?
 If this sounds like a good match, Google AdWords Express for nonprofits is for you.

 What is Google AdWords Express for Nonprofits?

-Google’s Ad Grant program allows eligible nonprofits to choose between AdWords, AdWords Express or a combination of both to take advantage of the allotted $10,000 per month in free advertising on the Google search network.
+Google for Nonprofits includes an Ad Grant program that allows eligible nonprofits to choose between AdWords, AdWords Express or a combination of both to take advantage of the allotted $10,000 per month in free advertising on the Google search network.
 AdWords Express is an automated version of AdWords that doesn’t require keyword research or constant monitoring.
 Once an ad is set up, AdWords Express takes care of the management, adding and removing keywords based on the quality and performance of both your ad and the page on your site that it advertises.

 Although the express version accomplishes the same goal as AdWords, there is less control.
 AdWords allows you to: